nantes44-github/cryptoDisplay/README.md

 ### Sofware
 - Install CH340 drivers
 - Install Thonny (microPython IDE)
-- Flash microPython firmware on the board (tutorial here)
+- Flash microPython firmware on the board (tutorial : https://microdigisoft.com/getting-started-with-thonny-micropython-with-esp32-esp8266/)
 - Copy main.py and sh1106.py to the board
 - Customize main.py with your wifi setting
 - Save all on the board